rihanrazik/DataScience_SQL_Project/README.md

 **Summary:**

-Completing my Data Science certification SQL project was a hands-on journey that sharpened my skills in SQL and data analysis.
+Completing the SQL Data Science certification final project was a hands-on journey that sharpened my skills in SQL and data analysis.
 From profiling the Yelp dataset to delving into Toronto's restaurant scene, I tackled various tasks, showcasing clarity in SQL code and analytical thinking.

 In the final part, I opted for sentiment analysis, parsing Yelp reviews to categorize them as 'positive,' 'negative,' or 'average.'
 This project provided practical insights into data analysis, emphasizing its significance in the field of Data Science.